mastinux/webgoat/lessons/README-A2-Broken-Authentication.md

 ### 7. Refreshing a token

-TODO find the way to use refresh_token (Jerry) in order to refresh logfile token (Tom)
+FIXME find the way to use refresh_token (Jerry) in order to refresh logfile token (Tom)

 ### 8. Final Challenges